Why are Web Analytics important?

 The IT Web team is currently working on the best approach for connecting USU website content managers to their data.
 Depending on how involved you'd like to be in your website analytics, reports can vary quite drastically.

 For a basic report, email our team the name of your website and request a copy of your data.
-This only takes a moment to export and provides you with some basic numbers in visual form to get you started.
+This only takes a moment to setup and provides you with some basic numbers in visual form to get you started.
 If you have specific questions you'd like your data to answer, please include those in the email and we'll configure a report based on what you need.
 Please note that understanding your needs may require one-on-one meetings with a member from IT Web.

 Email firstname.lastname@example.org to see what approach works best for your department and position.